 - Because fault doesn’t matter, you don’t have to show who’s to blame before you receive benefits.

-Workers compensation was created to compensate you for on the job injuries.
+Workers’ compensation was created to compensate you for on-the-job injuries.
 Therefore, if your injury didn’t happen at your workplace, it’s usually not covered.
-But there are exceptions, and you may still receive workers comp benefits if your injury happened:
+But there are exceptions, and you may still receive workers’ compensation benefits if your injury happened:

 - While you were on a business trip

 - When you were behind the wheel of a company car